 A family doctor is also known as a GP or general practitioner.

-The GP is also the doctor to see for regular check-ups, even if you and your family are in good health.
-Your GP can help you with things like early childhood checks, immunisation, diet, and mental health and wellbeing advice.
+Your GP can help you with things like early childhood checks, preventive health screening, immunisation, diet, and mental health and wellbeing advice.

 Why finding the right GP is important

-Some families already have a relationship with a GP they have come to know and trust.
+Some families already have a relationship with a GP they’ve come to know and trust.
 For other families, it might take some time for this relationship to develop, especially if they’ve just started seeing a new GP.

 One GP for the whole family?

 Having one GP for the whole family often works well.
 GPs are trained and experienced in treating people of all ages.

 But sometimes it works better to have one GP for yourself and another one for your children, particularly as they get older.
 For example, some GPs specialise in particular areas like women’s health or adolescent health.

 You might also find that one GP might not meet all your needs.
 For example, some people might want to see a GP of the same gender or cultural background, or might prefer a particular GP for some medical problems and another GP for others.